wp-plugins/ik-facebook/readme.txt

 1. This is the Settings page.

 == Changelog ==

+= 1.7.1 =
+* Fix: Change Page Title of Settings Page to 'Social Plugin Settings' instead of 'IK Facebook Plugin Settings', when unbranded option is enabled.
+* Fix: Address typo on Settings page.

 = 1.7 =
 * Feature: Adds support for new Pro Features - Individual Font and Feed Styling Options.